 The Columbia Icefield Skywalk, also known as the Jasper Skywalk or Glacier Skywalk, is a popular tourist attraction in Jasper National Park.
-The Jasper Skywalk is a glass-bottomed bridge that extends out from a cliff edge at the height of nearly 300 meters from the valley floor down below.
+The Jasper Skywalk is a glass-bottomed bridge that extends out from a cliff edge at a height of nearly 300 meters from the valley floor down below.

 Columbia Icefield Skywalk General Information

-From the Glacier Discovery Center, visitors have the opportunity to grab lunch, shop, hop on a tour, or even spend the night at a nearby Jasper Campground or Glacier View Lodge.
-The center serves as a hub for the Columbia Glacier Adventure Experience, Glacier Walk, and the Jasper Skywalk.
+From the Glacier Discovery Center, visitors have the opportunity to break up their drive between Jasper and Banff and grab lunch, shop, hop on a tour, or even spend the night at a nearby Jasper Campground or Glacier View Lodge.
+The center serves as a hub for the Columbia Glacier Adventure Experience, Glacier IceWalk, and the Jasper Skywalk.

-That experience allows visitors to ride in massive monster trucks on the Athabasca Glacier, where they’re able to stand in a large lot on the glacier.
+While the Jasper Skywalk ticket can be purchased individually, The Jasper Skywalk is also included in Pursuit’s Columbia Icefield Glacier Adventure Tour, which includes the Ice Explorer Tour.
+That experience allows visitors to ride in massive monster trucks on the Athabasca Glacier, where they can stand in a large lot on the glacier.
 This all unfolds beneath one of the most famous mountains in the Canadian Rockies, Mount Athabasca.

-According to your ticketed time, you’ll board a bus at the Glacier Discovery Center that will drive you to the Jasper Skywalk.
+Tickets for the experiences operate on time slots, so purchasing your tickets in advance is best to avoid a long wait or the tickets being sold out entirely.
+Depending on your ticketed time and type, you’ll board a bus at the Glacier Discovery Center that will drive you to the Jasper Skywalk.
 It’s 6 km away from the Glacier Discovery Center and does not offer views of the Athabasca Glacier, but instead the Sunwapta Valley.

 The Icefield Skywalk is a kilometer-long walk that first moves along interactive displays where guests learn about the natural process that formed the Rockies along with the fossils.
 You follow along through an audio guide available in a wide range of languages that should cover most visitors.

-The walk on the glass-bottomed bridge is a short but thrilling walk for many as they peer down on the valley far below.
-No need to worry about safety as these glass panels are literally bulletproof and then some.
+The walk on the glass-bottomed bridge is at the end of the pathway, and is short but thrilling for many as they peer down on the valley far below.
+There is no need to worry about safety as these glass panels are literally bulletproof and then some.
+If you’re scared of heights, it may make your heart skip a beat as the view down to the valley floor 918 feet (280 meters) below can be dizzying.

+While the views are enviable, they are not the jaw-dropping views some might expect.
+We regularly find and experience far better views on the free hikes in the Canadian Rockies, like the Parker Ridge hike (photo above).
 A nice feature of the Icefield Skywalk is its wheelchair accessibility; handicapped users can get the same thrilling views.
-The only other area it’s possible to do this is at the Banff Gondola, managed by the same company, so we applaud them for making natural beauty more accessible to all.
+The only other area where it’s possible to do this is at the Banff Gondola, managed by the same company, so we applaud them for making natural beauty more accessible to all.

 When is the Columbia Icefield Skywalk Open?

-The Icefield Skywalk closes in the winter months due to dangers on the Icefield Parkway in the winter and decreased demand.
+Like most attractions on the Icefields Parkway, the Skywalk closes in the winter months due to dangers on the Icefield Parkway in the winter and decreased demand.
 However, it opens in the spring and runs until the fall.

-How Much Does The Columbia Icefield Skywalk Cost?
+How Much Does the Skywalk Cost?

-Tickets for the Columbia Icefield Skywalk can be purchased separately or as part of the Columbia Icefield Adventure ticket, which includes the Ice Explorer and Skywalk.
-There are also multiple combo tickets available which sometimes includes attractions like the Maligne Lake Cruise or Golden Skywalk.
+Tickets can be purchased separately or as part of the Columbia Icefield Adventure ticket, which includes the Ice Explorer and Skywalk.
+Multiple combo tickets are also available with Pursuit, which sometimes include attractions like the Maligne Lake Cruise or Golden Skywalk.
+It’s important to note that you cannot book the Ice Explorer Experience without the Skywalk experience.

-Are There Skywalk Deals?
+Are There Deals?

-Pursuit Rewards Admission Alberta locals save on Columbia Icefield Skywalk admission with Pursuit Rewards.
+- Pursuit Rewards Admission Alberta locals save on Columbia Icefield Skywalk admission with Pursuit Rewards.

 - Tickets For The Columbia Icefield Adventure (including Skywalk)